If the military really finds an alien aircraft, do you think the government would hide it from the rest of the world?

 Good luck if the USAF can explain it.

-The problem for the USAF or anyone else for that matter that tries to find a man-made explanation is how to explain four issues regarding the titanium-based shape-memory alloy in 1947:
+The problem for the USAF or anyone else for that matter in trying to find a man-made explanation is how to explain four issues regarding the titanium-based shape-memory alloy in 1947:

 - A detailed knowledge of the theory behind shape-memory alloys to help predict at least one in the titanium alloy family.

 - The purity needed to achieve the shape-memory response.

 - The manufacturing technology needed to make ultra-thin shape-memory sheets (due to higher temperatures created by the alloy when rolled into sheets).

 In other words, if there was a man-made explanation for the Roswell object that crashed in early July 1947 to account for the large amount of a dark-grey and tough shape-memory foil, it would require someone to have a certain amount of scientific knowledge of shape-memory alloys and the technical details and equipment needed to manufacture in pure form the dark-grey shape-memory alloy containing titanium (i.e., NiTi) in sheet form at an incredible thin dimension (i.e., like a sheet of newspaper or the foil inside a cigarette packet), and in enough quantities to build a large flying object.